An interpretable wildfire spreading model for real-time predictions: Modeling

 In order to express the aforementioned effect, we consider the logarithmic velocity profile over bare ground of roughness $z_0$:

-and define the mean velocity, $\left<u_b\right>$, over the height $H$ that corresponds to the unburned plantation ahead of the fire front.
+and define the mean velocity, $\left<u_b\right>$, over the height $H$ that corresponds to the case of a burned plantation behind the firefront.
 Thus:

-where the friction velocity, $u_{b*}$, is evaluated by the substitution $u_b(z=10m)=u_{10}$.
-As $\left<u_v\right>$ is relevant to the intact, and $\left<u_b\right>$ to the totally burned-down canopy, we define the varying streamwise air velocity as a function of the remaining fraction of combustibles, $x_c=S_2/S_{2,0}$.
-In particular, we presently use a simple linear approximation, and thus the mean local velocity to be applied in \cref{eq:EnergyBalance}, is calculated as:
+where the friction velocity, $u_{b*}$, is evaluated by the substitution $u_b(z=10 m)=u_{10}$.
+As $\left<u_v\right>$ is relevant to the intact and $\left<u_b\right>$ to the totally burned-down canopy, we define the varying streamwise air velocity as a function of the instantaneous remaining fraction of combustibles, $x_c=S_2/S_{2,0}$, with $S_{2,0}$ representing the initial composition of the exothermic fuel mass fraction.
+In particular, we presently use a simple linear approximation, and thus the mean local velocity to be applied in \cref{eq:EnergyBalance} is calculated as:

-We note that the mean velocity $\left<u\right>$ is a vector quantity.
-However, in the case of horizontal topography (to which the present paper is restricted), the air velocity inside the burning area is always co-current with the wind.
-This is why no vector notation has been used in the above derivations.
+More refined estimates of the variation of mean velocity through the firefront may result from consideration of the effect of the dimensionless convection (Byram) number, $N_c$, which compares the free-stream wind speed to the velocity imposed by buoyancy \citep{Nelson2015}.